 Even if the surgery is “successful”, and it takes you 1 month to fully recover, during that time (and for months thereafter) you must slowly start stretching and building up your strength, being careful not to re-injure yourself.
 That’s a lot of time, and a lot of work, that some patients cannot afford.

 Finally, surgery often fails to take into account that a larger carpal tunnel syndrome dynamic leading to the symptoms in the first place.
 Just cutting one spot may not beneficially affect that dynamic.
 So with failed results, a surgeon will often say that you just need a second surgery.
-But it may be that your symptoms are a result of dysfunction in the neck or the front of the chest and shoulder.
-Thus, surgery itself can targets the wrong spot.

 There is a proven and reliable non-surgical method to reverse carpal tunnel syndrome symptoms without surgery.
 This is not speculation but scientific fact.